Stage 5

 Key facts

-Court fees recoverable if claim succeeds
+Court fees may be recoverable if the claim succeeds

 Need help with a CIFAS marker complaint?

-The system supports your case through every stage — including Court.
+The system supports your case through every stage, including Court.